reearth/craco-cesium/README.md

 ### `loadPartially`

 If false, whole Cesium will be loaded in HTML and `window.Cesium` is used in `import { ... } from "cesium";`.
+This is the easiest way.

 Otherwise, Cesium will be load partially and bundled in the JS.
+You have to install `strip-pragma-loader` to build Cesium for production: `npm i -S strip-pragma-loader`.

-For details, refer to [Cesium official tutorial](https://cesium.com/docs/tutorials/cesium-and-webpack/).
+For more details, refer to [Cesium official tutorial](https://cesium.com/docs/tutorials/cesium-and-webpack/).

 ### `loadCSSinHTML`